delid4ve/openhab-3.x-sonoff/README.md

 accessmode: your choice of mode for the binding

-initialize: set to true for first run or when adding new devices to your ewelink account.

-The account should now come online and if initialize is set to true will create a cache of all your devices under userdata/sonoff.
+The account should now come online.
+Run discovery to initialize devices.

 Should any devices not be supported please send @delid4ve the file that is generated for the deviceid you want added.